CsatiZoltan/t8code-wiki/Debugging-with-gdb.md

-Debugging parallel programs can be a challenge and powerfull debuggers for MPI-parallelized codes are usually very expensive and have a steep learning curve.
-For rather managable debugging sessions on workstations comprising of just a handful of parallel processes the venerable open source debugger `gdb` can be used.
+Debugging parallel programs can be a challenge and powerful debuggers for MPI-parallelized codes are usually very expensive and have a steep learning curve.
+For rather manageable debugging sessions on workstations comprising just a handful of parallel processes the venerable open source debugger `gdb` can be used.

 To find an introduction on how to use `gdb` visit http://www.gdbtutorial.com/.
 A comprehensive documentation is available at https://sourceware.org/gdb/onlinedocs/gdb/.